 I have introduced the timeline structured UHS Lifelines Electronic Patient record (EPR) interface, which brings all e-documents and reports together on a single computer screen in a fast and highly intuitive way.

-I have built & maintain a continually accruing breast cancer data system for the "whole of life" study & oversight of some 20,000 patients, treated for breast cancer in Southampton Hospitals since the 1970s
+I have built and maintain a continually accruing breast cancer data system for the "whole of life" study and oversight of some 20,000 patients, treated for breast cancer in Southampton Hospitals since the 1970s.

 I am a broadly trained Consultant General Surgeon at University Hospital Southampton, with regional specialist interests in the diagnosis and treatment of Breast, Thyroid and Parathyroid disorders.

 As a Welsh boy who was schooled in the idyllic surroundings of the Brecon Beacons National Park, and as a long term member of the Southampton community of nations, I am hugely interested in contributing to a sustainable future for the increasingly crowded city and the region.
 I now e-cycle to work on a daily basis, and I observe with interest the impact of my new solar roof on my electricity bills.

 As a citizen of Britain, of Europe and of the World, as are my three adult children, I make a modest contribution on an international basis to securing the Anglosphere across an ever-changing global community, with whose diverse citizens and representatives I enjoy many close, amicable and productive friendships.